nestauk/dap_prinz_green_jobs/README.md

 # 🥬 Measuring Green Jobs

 This repository contains the code required to measure the greeness of job adverts at the skill-, occupation- and sector-level.
-At it's highest level, this codebase contains the algorithms required to:
+At its highest level, this codebase contains the algorithms required to:

 1. **Extract** relevant information from job ads;
 2. **Map** information to UK government standards including Standard Occupation Classification (SOC) codes, Standard Industrial Classification (SIC) codes and the European Skills, Competences, Qualifications and Occupations (ESCO) Green Skills taxonomy;